Shimmyland/nodejs-koala42-tech-assessment/README.md

 **Pagination**: Currently, the endpoint returns everything all characters, their nemeses, and their secrets in one big nested JSON blob.
 That’s fine for small datasets, but if the database ever holds thousands of records... *well, you probably don’t want to accidentally DDoS yourself*.
 Lazy Loading (e.g., pagination) would definitely be needed to keep things fast and stable.

 **Serialization and Mapping**: The response structure right now mirrors the database entities directly.
 I skipped serialization and DTOs to save time and because of the returned data structure showned in example.
 In a production app, I’d use DTOs to explicitly shape the output and avoid leaking unnecessary internal structure.
-Also i some manual type mapping but i'm not sure if it was needed.
+Also i did some manual type mapping but i'm not sure if it was needed.

 **Migration**: Since the database was externally hosted (and not mine), I chose not to implement migrations here. (*No surprise `typeorm_migrations` tables sneaking in.*) In a real setup, I’d try to include TypeORM migration handling with environment-specific configs.